 Recently, DuArt decided for their fourth voice director to be none other than a 4Kids voice actress TPCi let back onto the show, named Lisa Ortiz: Lisa Ortiz as DuArt's 4th VO Director.
 She is, like Tom Wayland before, not directing the current TPCi cast well and is casting herself everywhere to boot.
 In the end, sadly nothing has changed after all this time with the vocal direction, unfortunately.

 Clearly, we suspect corruption as well as double standards here, on the part of TPCi/DuArt.
-By this logic Veronica and the others, whom they refused to allow back to the series could've done so, if even given the chance, as well as all actors/actresses being able to reprise their roles if TPCi should see fit.
-To add insult to injury, they've used Los Angeles based casts for other productions not related to the main Series, but TPCi refuse to bring back the people who made "Pokemon" famous in the first place in English.
+By this logic, Veronica and the others, whom they refused to allow back into the series, could've done so if even given the chance, as well as all actors/actresses being able to reprise their roles if TPCi should see fit.
+To add insult to injury, they've used Los Angeles based casts for other productions not related to the main Series, but TPCi refuse to bring back the people who made "Pokémon" famous in the first place in English.

-To make things worse, less of the Japanese background music is being kept than ever before under TPCi- even 4Kids never replaced this much of it.
+To make things worse, less of the Japanese background music is being kept than ever before under TPCi.
+Even 4Kids never replaced this much of it.
 To add insult to injury, the dub's opening themes are shorter than ever ("Under the Alolan Moon" being only 28 seconds long, in particular), whereas 4Kids had minute long opening themes in comparison.
 On top of all of this, the vocal deliveries as well as voice acting of the main characters is extremely poor and dull: there has been little to no effort put into their work since they started out, and even now, there's still almost no emotion in their performances.
 They sound as if they're merely reading lines off a script, or shouting all their lines: in other words, they're not acting well as the characters.
 It's unbearable, and compared to the old, original 4Kids dub, it's just very bad.
 The current TPCi/DuArt dub has no real emotion or enjoyment in it whatsoever, and feels like a toddler's show nowadays.
 While it is agreeable the anime is targeted for younger audiences/kids, this still makes it inexcusable for the current crew to be consistently unable to attempt legitimate effort into the show in such a poor manner.
-Do we really want them to make kids believe this is the best dub they can do?
+Even Disney movies like Toy Story and Finding Nemo had effort and passion put into it and they were movies for all ages; children to adults.
+Do we really want TPCi/DuArt to make kids believe this is the best dub they can do?
 We sure don't.

 It gets worse, though.
 TPCi's actors as well as actresses themselves are quite antagonistic towards some of the Anime fandom, when receiving even the slightest bit of criticism of their voice over performances, acting very unprofessional in response to it.